Who Pays for What in a Wedding? (Complete Cost Breakdown + How to Split Expenses)

 In destination weddings, guests often pay for their travel and accommodation, while the couple covers the ceremony and main events.

-To avoid confusion in these scenarios, use a wedding expense split calculator to clearly define who pays what — no login required.
+To avoid confusion in these scenarios, read our guide costs split between families to clearly define who pays what — no login required.

 Why You Should Use a Wedding Cost Split Calculator